japanoise/gomacs/README.md

   your terminal, feel free to bind it.)
 - `C-k` - Delete to end of line
 - `M-z` - Zap (delete everything until) given character
-- `M-q` - Fill paragraph (justify it to the width of the fill column)
+- `M-q` - Fill paragraph or region (justify it to the width of the fill column)
 - `M-x fill-region` - Fill region
 - `C-x f` - Set the fill column